 Labral Tears and Debridement vs. Repair

-The thigh bone is a long bone running from the knee up to the hip with a head shaped like a ball to fit neatly into a socket on the hip (acetabulum) to form the hip joint.
+The thigh bone is a long bone running from the knee up to the hip, with a ball-shaped head that fits neatly into a socket on the hip (acetabulum) to form the hip joint.
 Inside the socket is a flexible rim of soft tissue called the labrum, which helps increase the stability of the hip.
 The labrum can fray or completely tear causing a flap of tissue to catch within the hip joint.
 This can cause pain, popping, and a feeling of instability in your hip.

 This condition can be treated with an arthroscopy.
 If the damage to your labrum is minor, you may only need a debridement.
-A surgical instrument is used to remove the fraying or flapped labrum and smooth down the remaining tissue.
-After only a labral debridement you are often placed on crutches and may begin to wean from them as you tolerate.
+A surgical instrument removes the fraying or flapped labrum and smooths down the remaining tissue.
+After a labral debridement, you are often placed on crutches and may begin to wean from them as you tolerate.
 For a completely torn labrum that requires repair, your surgeon will often use anchors made of a bone-like substance to sew your labrum back down to the bone.
 Over time, your body turns the anchor into your own bone.
 The number of sutures used during surgery will depend on the size and severity of your injury.
-After a labral repair will be given specific post-op instructions but you can expect to use crutches for up to 6 weeks.
+After a labral repair, you will be given specific post-op instructions but you can expect to use crutches for up to 6 weeks.
 Your surgeon will tell your family exactly what your restrictions are after surgery.

 Femoroacetabular Impingement (FAI) and Arthroscopic Femoroplasty

 The hip consists of two bones: the thigh bone (femur) and the pelvis.
 The pelvis is made of two bones: the acetabulum (hip socket) and the sacrum.
-The thigh bone is a long bone running from the knee up to the hip.
+The thigh bone is a long bone running from the knee to the hip.
 The head is shaped like a ball to fit neatly into a socket on the hip (acetabulum) to form the hip joint.
-Inside the socket is a flexible rim of soft tissue called the labrum, which helps increase the stability of the hip.
-Typically femoroacetabular impingement occurs because of a boney variation, during developmental growth stages or from bone spur formation later in life.
+Inside the socket is a flexible rim of soft tissue called the labrum, which helps increase stability of the hip.
+Typically femoroacetabular impingement occurs because of a bony variation, during developmental growth stages or from bone-spur formation later in life.

 During an arthroscopic hip surgery, your surgeon will use surgical instruments to go in the hip joint and remove any bone spurs or excess bone.
-Your surgeon may use fluoroscopy, a special type of x-ray, to determine when they have restored an appropriate shape to the hip socket and/or thigh bone.
-Any damage to the surround soft tissues in your hip joint will also be debrided or cleaned up.
-Sometimes repair to the labrum is necessary as well.?
+Your surgeon may use fluoroscopy, a special type of X-ray, to determine when they have restored an appropriate shape to the hip socket and/or thigh bone.
+Any damage to the surrounding soft tissues in your hip joint will also be debrided or cleaned up.
+Sometimes repair to the labrum is necessary.